-The 2022 Directors' Valuation was performed during the ongoing COVID-19 pandemic, with limited market activity and low sale volumes.
+The 2023 Directors' Valuation was performed in the year following the COVID-19 pandemic with limited market activity and low sale volumes.
 The valuation report considers the economic outlook for Australia as a whole, and Victoria and South Australia given the location of the properties involved.
 This outlook includes a number of risks including a tightening interest rate cycle, increased credit risk, higher inflation rate, strained global supply chains and cost of living increases.